Sky Plaza

-Sky Plaza (also known as The Plaza Tower) is a 34-storey, residential skyscraper, in Arena Quarter, Leeds, West Yorkshire, England.
+Sky Plaza is a 34-storey, residential skyscraper, in Arena Quarter, Leeds, West Yorkshire, England.

 Description

-The building is the second phase of a development in Leeds city centre, consisting of 572 student apartments.
-It is the world's second tallest student accommodation building, after the tallest Altus House, Leeds and ahead of the third tallest being Nido Spitalfields in London.
-It can be seen from as far as 25 mi from most areas, and is easily identifiable on a night with its flashing aircraft warning light.
+The building is the second phase of a development in Leeds city centre, and contains 533 student apartments.
+It was the world's tallest student accommodation building at 103 m when completed, although it has since been passed by others including Altus House, Leeds.
+It can be seen from as far as 25 mi from most areas, and is easily identifiable at night with its flashing aircraft warning light.

 The original planning application was an approved 26-storey scheme which was altered into the 34-storey tower.
 The design was submitted by Carey Jones Architects and the main contractor was Shepherd Construction.
 Construction took place from 2007 to 2009.